-Long-term testosterone treatment for men results in reduced weight and waist sizeJune 23rd, 2012 in Medical research /
+Long-term testosterone treatment for men results in reduced weight and waist sizeJune 23, 2012 in Medicine & Health / Medical research

 In testosterone-deficient men, major weight loss was an added benefit of testosterone replacement therapy for most of the patients who participated in a new study.
 The results will be presented Saturday at The Endocrine Society's 94th Annual Meeting in Houston.

 "The substantial weight loss found in our studyan average of 36 poundswas a surprise," said the study's lead author, Farid Saad, PhD, of Berlin-headquartered Bayer Pharma.

 Although prior studies using testosterone therapy in testosterone-deficient men consistently show changes in body composition, such as increased lean mass and decreased fat mass, Saad said the net effect on weight seemed unchanged in those studies.
 However, Saad said their study, which took place in Germany, had a longer follow-up by at least two years and used long-acting injections of testosterone.

 The investigators restored testosterone to normal levels in 255 testosterone-deficient ("hypogonadal") men, whose average age was nearly 61 (range, 38 to 83 years).
 Treatment lasted for up to five years, with injections given at day 1, after 6 weeks and then every 12 weeks after that.
 Patients did not follow a controlled diet or standard exercise program but received advice to improve their lifestyle habits.